 Because a raw file is not technically a picture, you cannot just pop your card into the computer and upload the photos to a printing service or the web.

-You MUST take another step and re-save as a jpeg/tif/etc. There is free software available to do this, but you can’t skip it.
-So, choosing to shoot in raw is a commitment of time, because you’ll have to open each raw file you’re interested in and re-save as a picture file.
-I usually do some basic editing before I save to jpeg, but you don’t have to if the picture looks good to you.
+You MUST take another step and re-save as a JPEG/TIFF/etc. There is free software available to do this, but you can’t skip it.
+So, choosing to shoot in raw is a time commitment because you’ll have to open each RAW file you’re interested in and re-save as a picture file.
+I usually do some basic editing before I save to JPEG, but you don’t have to if the picture looks good to you.

-If you’re incredibly busy, and do not have time or desire to edit photos, then raw might not be right for you.
-In that case, go with jpegs so that you have your pictures in a useable format straight out of camera.
+If you’re incredibly busy and do not have time or desire to edit photos, then raw might not be right for you.
+In that case, go with JPEGs so that you have your pictures in a useable format straight out of the camera.
 However, when you are ready to improve your photos and skills, I’d suggest switching to raw and taking the time to learn as you edit and tweak those pictures.